 Khoury and Shah place first in the 2018 ATMAE student poster competition

-During the Association of Technology, Management, and Applied Engineering (ATMAE) Annual Conference in Kansas City, Missouri on November 7–9, 2018, Brandon Khoury ’17, M.S. ’18 and Manan Shah placed first in the student poster competition for their research poster, “The Future of Learning Using Virtual Reality to Teach Industrial Robotics.”
+During the Association of Technology, Management, and Applied Engineering (ATMAE) Annual Conference in Kansas City, Missouri on November 7–9, 2018, Brandon Khoury ’17, M.S. ’18 and Manan Shah, engineering technology and honors student, placed first in the student poster competition for their research poster, “The Future of Learning Using Virtual Reality to Teach Industrial Robotics.”

 Technology, Technology Management, and Applied Engineering students in undergraduate through doctoral level programs were invited to submit their synopsis of on-going research and/or results of their research, case studies, or surveys to be considered for the ATMAE Conference Student Poster Competition.